-Trail running is arguably the purest form of running.
-There are no mile markers and very few man-made distractions.
-It is just you and the great outdoors.
-Despite this, for many runners – especially those who are new to running, or who live in cities – the prospect of heading out on the trails can be a daunting one.
+Trail running might just be the purest form of running.
+With no mile markers and very few man-made distractions, it is just you and the great outdoors.
+Yet for many runners – especially those who are new to running, or who live in cities – the prospect of heading out on the trails can be a daunting one.
 Common questions include:

 - Where should I run?